 Frequently Asked Questions

+How many questions should I ask in a morning meeting?
 One to two.
 Seriously.
 The goal is a focused 10-15 minute check-in, not a deep discussion.
 Pick one question from the categories above based on what the team needs that day.

+How long should a morning meeting last?
 10-15 minutes for teams of 3-8 people.
-If you regularly go over 15 minutes, that's not a standup — that's a meeting that should have been an email.
+If you regularly go over 15 minutes, that's not a standup.
+That's a meeting that should have been an email.
+Not sure?
+Our Should This Be a Meeting? tool can help you decide.

-For most teams, yes — but keep them short.
+Should morning meetings be daily?
+For most teams, yes.
+But keep them short.
 A daily 10-minute standup is more effective than a weekly 60-minute catch-up.
 If daily feels like too much, try three times per week (Monday, Wednesday, Friday).
 That's what we settled on eventually, and it was the sweet spot.

+How do I keep morning meetings from getting stale?
 Rotate your questions.
 Use check-in questions early in the week, icebreakers on Monday or Friday, and blocker questions mid-week.
 The variety keeps people engaged instead of running on autopilot.

+What if people on my team don't engage?
 Start with low-pressure icebreakers to build comfort.
-Don't call on people who are quiet — let them observe until they're ready.
+Don't call on people who are quiet.
+Let them observe until they're ready.
 Share your own answer first to model vulnerability.
-And keep it genuinely short — nothing kills engagement faster than a "quick" meeting that drags on for 30 minutes.
-Carolina didn't start talking until week three.
-But once she did, she never stopped.
+And keep it genuinely short.
+Nothing kills engagement faster than a "quick" meeting that drags on for 30 minutes.
+The quiet ones usually come around once the format feels safe, not because you pushed them, but because you stopped making it a performance.

-For small teams, video builds connection — especially remote.
+Should morning meetings be on video or audio-only?
+For small teams, video builds connection, especially when you're remote.
 But don't enforce camera-on policies.
-Some people are more present with camera off.
+Some people are more present with the camera off.
 Policing webcams is a weird hill to die on.
 We wrote a whole section about this in our virtual meeting etiquette guide.

 The Morning Meeting Cheat Sheet